 In this 1950s themed lounge (after all, it’s adjacent to the 50’s Prime Time Café), you can relax and sip wine, beer, or a specialty cocktail.
 Those cocktails include Dad’s Electric Lemonade (consisting of Vodka, Blue Curaçao, Sweet-and-Sour, Sprite, and a Souvenir Glow Cube), as well as Patrón Platinum Margarita (Patrón Silver Tequila, Cointreau, Lime Juice, and Sweet-and-Sour).

-Please note that, currently, there is no seating at the Tune-In Lounge (though you can stand at the bar).
-Also, prior to the pandemic, you could order food from the 50’s Prime Time Café menu while inside the lounge.
-It remains to be seen whether seating and ordering food will return.
+In years past, you could order food from the 50’s Prime Time Café menu while inside the lounge.
+It remains to be seen whether ordering food will return.

 Have you ever wondered what it would be like to visit a restaurant run by Rizzo the Rat from the Muppets?
 Well, wonder no more!
 At PizzeRizzo, located near Muppet*Vision 3D, you can choose between a few pizza options, antipasto salad, a meatball sub and a plant-based sub.
 There is seating inside on the first and second floors as well as outside the restaurant.

 This small brick building is home to a cheery, California-style pub.
 Appropriately, you can choose from a large selection of California beer as well as California wines.
 If you’re hungry, the menu features a few items defined as “small plates,” such as a Bavarian Pretzel with beer-cheese fondue and spicy mustard, and a coffee-rubbed rib-eye beef puff with olive salad.
 There’s outdoor seating on the terrace, as well as limited seating inside.

 Mama Melrose’s Ristorante Italiano